iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/projects.md

 # Projects

 - [vigilant-broccoli](https://github.com/iamharryliu/vigilant-broccoli) - my personal mono-repo that I use to house all the code (or most) and documentation that I am working on
-- [Docs MD](https://harryliu.design/docs) - a personal public collection of markdown files written by me.
+- [DocsMD](https://harryliu.design/docs) - a personal public collection of markdown files written by me.
 - [Vibecheck Lite](https://harryliu.design/projects/vibecheck-lite/app) - is a functional fashion-weather lifestyle tool to assist the user in deciding what to wear.
 - [torontocityskate](https://www.instagram.com/torontocityskate/) - an all wheel skates group that I started because of my love for skating around the city on inline skates and skateboards.
 - [harrysellsshit](https://www.instagram.com/harrysellsshit/) - is my secondhand Instagram store.
 I hold occasional clothing markets/swaps to find new homes for old pieces.